sbx-bnagle/ALCF-AR2022/03_community/dei.md

 But getting there is not a simple undertaking.
 As is the case with generally all STEM fields, today’s HPC workforce suffers from an underrepresentation of important demographics including women and racial and ethnic minorities.

 To help address this issue, the ALCF is contributing to several efforts designed to build a pipeline that will bring more diversity into HPC and computer science.
 This includes partnering with colleagues across the HPC community to develop strategies for attracting underrepresented groups; hosting student camps aimed at inspiring young people to pursue careers in STEM; and driving initiatives that promote diversity at the ALCF and beyond.
-As a whole, these activities aim to foster a diverse, next-generation workforce to fuel innovative science on the next generation of supercomputers.
+As a whole, these activities aim to foster a diverse, next-generation workforce and talent pipeline that will fuel future innovations in computing.

 # Broadening Participation